 For campers ages 6-10

 Ready, Set, Camp offers a taste of camp in a shorter format.
 Campers will stay for 3 nights enjoying all the traditional fun of our overnight camp sessions.
 Swimming, boating, sports, Arts & Crafts and more.
 Perfect for first timers or families who prefer a shorter stay!

 Senior High Leadership

-For many, Senior High Leadership is the first step in the process of becoming a Counselor in Training.
-A community service project, partnering with veteran staff members, and planning programs for our younger campers allow participants to practice leadership in a fun, supportive environment.
+For many campers, Senior High Leadership is the first step in the process of becoming a Counselor in Training and staff member at Camp Wright.
+Campers participate in service project,planning programs for younger campers, shadowing counselors and traditional camp activities.
+SHL encourages participants to develop skills and practice leadership in a fun, supportive environment.

 Counselor in Training Program

 Counselors in Training (CIT) are young adults who have who volunteer during resident camp sessions.
 CITs work with our staff for two sessions each summer.
 CITs have opportunities to explore different aspects of the camp operation.
 CITs will work in the kitchen, work together with counselors to lead a cabin group, and facilitate programs for our campers.
 Two veteran staff members serve as CIT coordinators, who meet regularly with CIT participants, provide feedback and help with camper to staff transitions.
 This approach gives our CITs lots of time and opportunities to learn many aspects of our camp culture, participate in our staff community, learn, serve and have fun!